Asbestos and Insulation Workers

 How Insulation Workers Are Exposed to Asbestos

-Insulation workers install, replace, and repair insulation materials, many of which contain asbestos.
+Insulation workers install, replace, and repair insulation materials, many containing asbestos.
 According to the Bureau of Labor Statistics, insulators typically work indoors and in confined spaces where insulation materials, including asbestos, getting in the eyes, lungs, and hair.

 Numerous manufacturers were responsible for supplying asbestos-containing insulation to companies throughout the nation.
-Soe of the most notable manufacturers of past asbestos insulation are:
+Some of the most notable manufacturers of past asbestos insulation are:

 - A C & S